Preparing for winter should be our top priority now!

 - Place floor coverings or rugs over wooden floors to warm underneath your feet.

-Anything we’ve forgotten?
+Anything we’ve forgotten for preparing for winter?
 What steps do you take to get ready to hibernate for winter?